MapRock/TimeMolecules/data/readme.md

 - `publickey.asc` — Public key to verify the signature
 - `LicenseAndDisclaimer.txt` — Legal and usage notes

+Note: The link to the TimeSolutions.bak file is a OneDrive.
+It will say something like, "There is no preview".
+That just means it there's no way to display this file.

 ## Updates

 The TimeSolution.bak database was updated on March 31, 2026.
 It could be considered a "dot-one" cleanup: